hoseony/stm32f407-bare-metal/uart/uart.md

 If the received buffer matches the transmitted bytes, the green LED toggles.
 Otherwise, the red LED toggles.

-That is enough for now: UART4 loopback works, interrupts are being used for RX, and the driver is in a better shape for reuse later.
+That is enough for now: UART4 loopback works, interrupts are being used for RX, and the driver is in better shape for reuse later.

-## Things To Improve Later
+## Things to Improve Later

 - Use the real APB clock instead of assuming 16 MHz.
 - Add timeout versions of blocking reads.